milkbottledude/BAISmods/Documentation.md

 To show the module priority system and rules in action, lets use it on a sample 8 semester module spread that I just created with chatGPT.

 It represents a typical module selection of a BAIS student.
-This particular student wants to dive deeper into IT and AI solutioning with their PE mods, and wants to use their UEs to learn spanish and take a minor in statistics.
+This particular student wants to dive deeper into IT and AI solutioning with their PE mods.

+As for UEs, he/she wants to learn spanish and take a minor in statistics, as well as know more about how to stay healthy in SG's sedentary work culture.

 ```
 BAIS COMMON CURRICULUM (40 units)